5 things you should know about the waiver of premium rider

 If you are thinking about buying a life insurance policy, you already know that protecting your loved ones is a top priority.
 Life insurance coverage helps provides a financial safety net if anything happens to you, which makes securing the right coverage a critical step when you have a partner, kids or anyone else who relies on your income.

 Buying a quality term life insurance policy is no longer complicated, but there are still a few details you must consider in order to ensure you buy the right coverage for you.

 One of the decisions you need to make is whether or not to add any riders to your life insurance policy.
 These optional benefits can be added to personalize your policy and better meet your needs.
-However, they often add an extra cost to your premium each month, so if you’re considering adding any paid riders to your policy, you’ll want to make sure they’re actually right for you.
+However, they often add an extra cost to your insurance premium each month, so if you’re considering adding any paid riders to your policy, you’ll want to make sure they’re actually right for you.

 Riders like convertibility, accelerated death benefit and disability waiver of premium are some of the common ones you’ll come across.

 Depending on your needs, the waiver of premium rider could be an excellent addition to your life insurance policy.
 Find out what every insured person should know about the rider before purchasing it.

 1. What is the waiver of premium rider?

 The waiver of premium rider — also known as a waiver of premium for disability — is an optional add-on to your policy that helps prevent your life insurance coverage from lapsing if you become incapable of continuing payments.
 If you become too sick or injured to work, this rider goes into effect and covers your life insurance premiums.
 Qualifying scenarios would include things like severe injury, permanent illness or some other catastrophic life change that results in you becoming disabled.